Schedule a Consultation: (973) 274-5200

 Flavors are Exacerbating the Health Risk

 Dr. Joseph Allen, assistant professor at the Harvard T.H.
 Chan School of Public Health, conducted a study analyzing the presence of artificial flavoring chemicals in e-cigarettes.
-His study, as discussed in a separate Snyder Sarno D’Aniello Maceri & da Costa LLC blog, found that dangerous chemicals such as diacetyl are produced by flavoring compounds that are associated with popcorn lung disease, a scarring of the tiny air sacs in the lungs causing a thickening and narrowing of the airways.[7]
+His study, as discussed in a separate Sarno da Costa D’Aniello Maceri LLC blog, found that dangerous chemicals such as diacetyl are produced by flavoring compounds that are associated with popcorn lung disease, a scarring of the tiny air sacs in the lungs causing a thickening and narrowing of the airways.[7]

 What to do if You’ve Experienced Health Complications or Injuries from Use of E-cigarettes